 The following essay topic analysis examines Stanford’s Graduate School of Business (Stanford GSB) MBA admissions essays for the 2020-2021 admissions season.
-You can also review essay topic analyses for all of the other leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.
+You can also review essay topic analyses for other leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.

-Let’s take a closer look at each of Stanford’s essays.
+Let’s take a closer look at each of the Stanford GSB essays.

 For this essay, we would like you to reflect deeply and write from the heart.
 Once you’ve identified what matters most to you, help us understand why.
 You might consider, for example, what makes this so important to you?
 What people, insights, or experiences have shaped your perspectives?

 Stanford’s “What Matters Most” essay is one of the most challenging prompts from a top business school.
 An answer to this essay has the potential to be profound and reveal a side of an applicant that the admissions committee cannot find anywhere else in the application, which is why Stanford has asked this question for more than a dozen years.
 However, the question can be quite intimidating in the context of a strategic application.